yerlikayaperi/practical-programming-in-chemistry-exercises/week_09/Part-2/README.md

 # Main exercise

 Now for the main exercise of today.
-This is purposefully left wuite open-ended so you have space to think about code design, functionality, and user experience.
+This is purposefully left open-ended so you have space to think about code design, functionality, and user experience.

-**The aim is simple**: get the code coverage as high as possible, ideally > 80%, by writing a series of well-designed tests.
+**The aim is simple**: get the code coverage as high as possible, ideally > 80%, by writing a series of ***well-designed*** tests.

 Some general advice to help you in the process: